Kanishka-verma-26/100-days-python-bootcamp-PART-2/Application Programming Interface/readme.txt

-when we browse in the net, we might have realised that there's a lot of websites out there that carry a whole bunch of data.
+when we browse on the net, we might have realised that there's a lot of websites out there that carry a whole bunch of data.
 Such as :
         next week's weather predictions at weather forecast app/ website. current market value of various cryptocurrencies at Coinbase website.